Centre Block: Hall of Honour

-Senate chamber
+Senate Chamber

 In Centre Block's east wing is the Senate chamber, in which are the thrones for the Canadian monarch and his consort, or for the federal viceroy and his or her consort, and from which the sovereign or the governor general gives the Speech from the Throne and grants royal assent to bills passed by Parliament.
 The senators in the chamber who belong to the governing party sit to the speaker of the Senate's right and the opposition sit to the speaker's left.
+On the centre table sits the Diamond Jubilee Calendar, paid for by donations from senators and commissioned to mark the 60th anniversary of Elizabeth II's accession as Queen of Canada, it displays symbols chosen to depict the evolution of the French and British Crowns into that of Canada.

 The Senate chamber's overall colour is red, seen in the upholstery, carpeting, and draperies, and reflecting the colour scheme of the House of Lords in the United Kingdom; red was a more royal colour, associated with the Crown and hereditary peers.
 Capping the room is a gilt ceiling with deep octagonal coffers, each filled with heraldic symbols, including maple leaves, fleurs-de-lis, lions rampant, clàrsach, Welsh Dragons, and lions passant.
 This plane rests on six pairs and four single pilasters, each of which is capped by a caryatid, and between which are clerestory windows.
 Below the windows is a continuous architrave, broken only by baldachins at the base of each of the above pilasters.

 On the chamber's east and west walls are eight murals depicting scenes from the First World War.
 Painted in between 1916 and 1920, they were originally part of the more than 1,000 piece Canadian War Memorials Fund, founded by the Lord Beaverbrook, and were intended to hang in a specific memorial structure.
 But the project was never completed and the works were stored at the National Gallery of Canada until, in 1921, parliament requested some of the collection's oil paintings on loan for display in the Centre Block.
 The murals have remained in the Senate chamber ever since.